 Safe surfing is about more than making sure your virus software is up-to-date.
 You have to be watchful of your personal information, your money, and more.
 Here are some resources for educating yourself about cyber threats.

 During my tenure as the administrative officer of a Defense Department command in Philadelphia, I was, for a time, responsible for computer security along with all other security programs.
 Thankfully, I had some very bright and technologically proficient people on my team.
 They knew our systems, understood computer security, and they recognized the threats to our command.

 But Defense Department systems are not the only ones at risk.
-Hackers routinely penetrate businesses large and small and steal data for fun and profit, as I’ve noted here in this column before.
+Hackers routinely penetrate businesses large and small and steal data for fun and profit.

 As small business owners generally lack the technology and the technical ability of the Defense Department’s cyber cops, what can a small business do?